Classify FAQsFind answers to frequently asked questions.

 What is Classify's response time?

-The average response time for a single classification request is under 400 milliseconds.
-For bulk requests, it speeds up a bit.
-Classify will return about 50K classifications per hour and 1M in less than 10 hours.
+The average response time for a single classification request is 110 milliseconds.
+For bulk requests, Classify can process approximately 8,000 per minute and 500,000 per hour.

 What is the bulk classification limit?